rohitdeshmukh27/THM-Advent-of-Cyber-2025/Phishing - Merry Clickmas/Notes.md

 # 🎄 TryHackMe – Merry Clickmas: Phishing

-### **Structured Notes (MD Format)**

 ---

 ## **Task 1 — Introduction**

 ### **📝 The Story**

-* TBFC (The Best Festival Company) has recently faced multiple cybersecurity threats.
+- TBFC (The Best Festival Company) has recently faced multiple cybersecurity threats.
-* Local red team begins penetration tests to evaluate employee awareness regarding phishing.
+- Local red team begins penetration tests to evaluate employee awareness regarding phishing.
-* Authorized phishing exercises help assess whether training is effective.
+- Authorized phishing exercises help assess whether training is effective.
-* You join the red team with:
+- You join the red team with:

-  * Recon McRed
+  - Recon McRed
-  * Exploit McRed
+  - Exploit McRed
-  * Pivot McRed
+  - Pivot McRed

-* Objective: Plan and execute a phishing campaign against TBFC employees.
+- Objective: Plan and execute a phishing campaign against TBFC employees.

 ---

 ### **🎯 Learning Objectives**

-* Understand social engineering.
+- Understand social engineering.
-* Learn different types of phishing.
+- Learn different types of phishing.
-* Explore how red teams build fake login pages.
+- Explore how red teams build fake login pages.
-* Use SET (Social-Engineer Toolkit) for sending phishing emails.
+- Use SET (Social-Engineer Toolkit) for sending phishing emails.

 ---

 ### **🖥️ Connecting to the Machine**

-* Start **AttackBox**.
-* Start **Target Machine** (wait ~2 minutes).
-* Use split view if needed.
-* Both machines are required:

-  * AttackBox → Send phishing email & host phishing page
-  * Target VM → Victim environment
+Here just Click the Start Machine to start a machine with split screen

+- Do I need to start the AttackBox today? - No
+- Do I need to start a VM today? - Yes
+- Is there a split screen available? - Yes
+- Is there a direct link available? - No
+- Am I given credentials to connect directly to the VM via RDP, VNC, or SSH? - Yes

+Credentials

+Only needed if you are using your own THM VPN connected machine.

+Username: mcskidy
+Password: AoC2025!
+IP address: MACHINE_IP
+Connection via: SSH (ssh mcskidy@MACHINE_IP)

 ---